In a nutshell:

 In a few more words:

-I’m in love with the written word and care deeply about the arts, education and human rights – especially people's right to move.
-My PhD research centres on the themes of refuge and hospitality in contemporary Latin American and African migration narratives.
+I’m in love with the written word and care deeply about the arts, education and human rights — especially people's right to move.
+My PhD research centres on the themes of refuge and hospitality in contemporary Latin American migration narratives.
+This project is supported by funding from the Social Sciences and Humanities Research Council of Canada (SSHRC), the Fonds de recherche du Québec—société et culture (FRQSC), McGill University's Department of Languages, Literatures and Cultures, and a 3-year "contrat doctoral" from Sorbonne-Université.
 I have an M.A. in Art History from the Université de Montréal and an M.A. in Portuguese, Brazilian and Luso-African Studies from Sorbonne-Université.
 I also have a postgraduate diploma in French as a Foreign Language teaching from Sorbonne-Nouvelle and have advanced training in pedagogy and college/university-level teaching.